 CORONAVIRUS UPDATE: The library is closed effective Tuesday, March 24th.
 Continuing services will include: access to online materials; reference, class or research consultations; and assistance with securing expanded online access to curriculum-based and/or research materials.
 For more information see the Georgetown Libraries COVID-19 Updates and Resources page.

 Carrels are designed to facilitate research and provide a quiet atmosphere for study.
 Due to their limited number, carrels are only available to Main Campus teaching faculty.

 Please submit a completed Faculty Carrel Application.
 A study carrel will be assigned when space is available.
-A $40.00 key deposit is required to cover the possible loss of a carrel key.
-In the event that your key is lost, the lock on the door will be changed and you will be required to make another deposit.
-Deposits are refunded when you turn in your carrel key.
+In the event that your key is lost, a $100 replacement charge will be added to your library account for the cost of creating a new key.